ATreeShine/OnionHosting/README.md

 # OnionHosting
-Host an onion website with is only accessable using the tor network.
+Host an onion website which is only accessable using the tor network.

 Easily host dark on the internet. :D